Founded in London, UK. We respect your privacy.

 The Peak Weeks Are Here

 If you are training for a spring marathon, half marathon, or any distance race between now and May, this is the part of the cycle where things get real.
 The long runs are getting longer.
 The midweek sessions are getting harder.
 The fatigue is building.
-And the temptation to make bad decisions is at its highest.
+And a huge number of runners are about to sabotage their own race.
+Not through lack of effort, but through mistakes that feel logical at the time.

 1. Dropping Strength Training Too Early